usdoj-crt/beta-ada/_pages/_resources/business-brief-gas-stations.md

 ---
 title: "ADA Business Brief: Assistance at Gas Stations"
 description: A publication within the Business Brief series explaining methods and requirements of providing effective communication at a gas stations.
 lead: People with disabilities may find it difficult or impossible to obtain gas for their vehicle because they are unable to use the controls, hose, or nozzle of a self serve gas pump.
-At stations that offer only self service, they may be unable to purchase gas.
-At stations that offer both self service and full service, people with disabilities may have no choice but to purchase the more expensive fuel from a full-service pump.
+At stations that offer only self-service, they may be unable to purchase gas.
+At stations that offer both self-service and full-service, people with disabilities may have no choice but to purchase the more expensive fuel from a full-service pump.
 permalink: /resources/business-brief-gas-stations/
 redirect_from:
   - /gasbrief.htm